 No later then the time that HOME assistance is committed to a homebuyer, each individual which will have a vested legal interest in the ownership of the property must sign a written agreement with OHFA.
 This written agreement will require that the new homeowners live in the home as their primary residence and clarifies that the unit may not be rented or subleased.
 The written agreement will include the period of affordability and amount of the HOME investment which benefits the homebuyer.
 All homebuyer assistance will be subject to recapture.
-The written agreement with the homebuyer supersedes the agreement between OHFA and the subrecipient.
+The written agreement with the homebuyer supersedes the agreement between OHFA and the Subrecipient / Grantee.